How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Ask employees and colleagues to follow your LinkedIn page and share it with their connections.
 They can also tag your page in their profiles and posts for even more visibility.

-Why this works: Each employee has their own network.
-When they engage with your page, LinkedIn shows your updates to their connections, creating a ripple effect that can quickly grow your followers.
+Each employee has their own network.
+When they engage with your page, LinkedIn shows your updates to their connections, creating a ripple effect that can quickly grow your follower count.

 Make sure team members list your company in the work experience section of their profiles.
 This prompts new connections to follow your page automatically.